M.A. Teaching (Initial License) Campus Based Option

-- ED 658 Professional Seminar III (3 credits) Students will design and carry out an Action Research project that will culminate in a professional project and capstone experience.
+- ED 658 Professional Seminar II (3 credits) Students will design and carry out an Action Research project that will culminate in a professional project and capstone experience.

-- ED 659 Professional Seminar IV (3 credits) Students will design and present the action research project, this presentation making up the capstone experience.
+- ED 659 Professional Seminar III (3 credits) Students will design and present the action research project, this presentation making up the capstone experience.
 Students will prepare to enter the teaching profession by interacting with professionals already in the educational field and by studying special topics such as TSPC requirements.

 - ED 697 MAT: Clinical Experience III (9 credits) An extended preservice teaching experience within a public school setting in the student’s primary level of authorization.

 - Computer Science Education (2 or 3 credits) Students choose one 3-credit course or two 1-credit courses to meet the CSE requirement of the MAT program.